 Naheeda QureshiHealth and Social Care BSc (Hons)

-Naheeda is a first year BSc Health and Social Care student.
+Naheeda is a second year BSc Health and Social Care student.
 She loves her course, and enjoys that she is always learning different and new things.

 Why did you choose to study at City, University of London?

 I chose to study at City, University of London because the University is located within central London and also, during Open Days I was able to see what the University has to offer for students, such as their IT facilities and library areas.
 I also saw how they provide help for new students so that they feel welcomed and comfortable whilst getting to know the University a little better.